Nov 18, 2007

 "I just wanted to tell you how much I appreciated your Candy Bar idea.
 Last month my husband's family had a reunion to honor his mother who passed away last year.
 I created candy bars for the reunion using your idea.
 Since Momma was an avid crocheter, I found a background of a crocheted doily and added 2 different photos that fit the theme.
 I designed it so that I could fit 2 on each 8 1/2 x 11 sheet and printed a master copy.
 I then took my master to Office Max and had them make 50 copies.
 After wrapping a mixture of Hershey Milk Chocolate Bars and Hershey Milk Chocolate with Almond Bars, I filled a basket with the 100 Candy Bars, tied a bow on the basket handle and they were given out as mementos.
 I am attaching a picture of the filled basket.
 Thank you again.
 I received many complements."

-If you're looking for stocking stuffer ideas, there's still plenty of time to make the Sweet Memories candy bars which I described in detail in Episode 20 and in my book "Genealogy Gems: Ultimate Research Strategies"
+If you're looking for stocking stuffer ideas, there's still plenty of time to make the Sweet Memories candy bars.

 GEM: A Thanksgiving Celebration